bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/nodevsbrowser.md

   it for your project.
 seo:
   title: Node vs Browser
-  description: |+
+  description: >+
-    Both the browser and Node.js use JavaScript as their programming language.
+    Both the browser and Node.js use JavaScript as their programming language.You can pass any number of arguments when invoking a Node.js application using

   extra:
     - name: 'og:type'